General

 All About Payments

+You do not need to "request" payment.
 To get paid, you’ll need the following:

 - For U.S. artists - Enter your PayPal email address in your Payments Settings.